 School Entry Health Examination

-The Florida Certification of Immunization, Form DH680, must be used to document the immunizations required for entry and attendance in Florida schools.
-These forms are not available to the public and must be completed by a Florida physician or a Florida county health department.
+The Florida Certification of Immunization, Form DH 680, must be used to document the immunizations required for enrollment and attendance in Florida schools.
+These forms are not available to the public and must be completed by a licensed Florida physician or advanced practice registered nurse or a Florida county health department.
 It is recommended that parents obtain a copy of the child's complete immunization history before leaving the current state of residence.
-The county health department that serves the area where the child will be residing will need this immunization history.
-Additional information is available at the Florida Immunization Program website under the following headings:
+The Florida county health department or other Florida health care provider will need this immunization history for entry into Florida SHOTS immunization registry.
+The certified Florida Certification of Immunization, Form DH 680 is then printed from SHOTS for the parent to bring to school for school enrollment.
+Additional information regarding immunizations required for school attendance is available at the Florida Immunization Program website under the following headings:

 Additional information regarding local educational requirements may be found at the following web site: